jandom-devel/ScalaFixExamples/docker/instructions.md

 `docker run --rm -it scalafix-examples`

 The image `scalafix-examples` contains an installation of Fedora 36 with Scalafix and all its dependencies.
 Once started, the bash shell is executed as the user `scalafix` in the working directory `/home/scalafix/ScalaFixExamples`.
 This directory contains the source code of the ScalaFix examples.
 In particular, according to the standard convention in the Scala world, the source code is in `/home/scalafix/ScalaFixExamples/src/main/scala/it/unich/scalafixexamples`.
 Some of these examples are taken from the paper, others are new.

 ## Examples

 The image comes with some examples on the use of ScalaFix which can be executed using `sbt` - Scala Build Tool - the standard build system for Scala.

 * Launch the Scala Build Tool with the command `sbt`  from the directory `/home/scalafix/ScalaFixExamples` .
 You will see the SBT prompt `sbt:ScalaFixExamples>` from which you can give the command `run` .
 * Choose the number of the example you want to run.
 These examples are not particularly significative without looking at the source code.
-It is possible to browse the source code with either the `emacs` or `vi` text editors, or directly from the GitHub repositories: [https://github.com/jandom-devel/ScalaFix](https://github.com/jandom-devel/ScalaFix) for  ScalaFix and [https://github.com/jandom-devel/ScalaFixExamples](https://github.com/jandom-devel/ScalaFixExamples) for ScalaFixExamples.
+It is possible to browse the source code with either the `emacs` or `vi` text editors, or directly from the GitHub repositories: [https://github.com/jandom-devel/ScalaFix/tree/v0.10.0](https://github.com/jandom-devel/ScalaFix/tree/v0.10.0) for  ScalaFix 0.10.0 and [https://github.com/jandom-devel/ScalaFixExamples/tree/fm2023](https://github.com/jandom-devel/ScalaFixExamples/tree/fm2023) for the FM 2023 branch of ScalaFixExamples.

 The following are the examples presented in the paper:

-  * [FibonacciExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/FibonacciExample.scala): this finds the 6th Fibonacci number using an equation system with an infinite number of unkowns (see Section 2.1 in the paper).
+  * [FibonacciExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/FibonacciExample.scala): this finds the 6th Fibonacci number using an equation system with an infinite number of unkowns (see Section 2.1 in the paper).
-  * [FibonacciFiniteExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/FibonacciFiniteExample.scala): this finds the 6th Fibonacci number using an equation system with an finite number of unkowns (see Section 2.2 in the paper).
+  * [FibonacciFiniteExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/FibonacciFiniteExample.scala): this finds the 6th Fibonacci number using an equation system with an finite number of unkowns (see Section 2.2 in the paper).
-  * [JPPLBoxExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): anaysis of a simple program with the box domain (see Section 2.3 in the paper).
+  * [JPPLBoxExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): anaysis of a simple program with the box domain (see Section 2.3 in the paper).
-  * [IPAExample*](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): inter-procedural anayses of a simple program using infinite equation systems (see Section 2.4 in the paper).
+  * [IPAExample*](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): inter-procedural anayses of a simple program using infinite equation systems (see Section 2.4 in the paper).
 In particular
-    * [IPAExampleBoxWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the interval domain and keeps a single calling context for each function;
+    * [IPAExampleBoxWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the interval domain and keeps a single calling context for each function;
-    * [IPAExampleBoxNoWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the interval domain and keeps multiple calling contexts for each function;
+    * [IPAExampleBoxNoWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the interval domain and keeps multiple calling contexts for each function;
-    * [IPAExamplePolyWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the domain of closed polyhedra and keeps a single calling context for each function;
+    * [IPAExamplePolyWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the domain of closed polyhedra and keeps a single calling context for each function;
-    * [IPAExamplePolyNoWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the domain of closed polyhedra and keeps multiple calling contexts for each function;
+    * [IPAExamplePolyNoWidening](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/IPAExample.scala): uses the domain of closed polyhedra and keeps multiple calling contexts for each function;
-  * [JPPLBoxWithWideningExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): like JPPLBoxExample but with the addition of widenings (see Section 3 in e paper).
+  * [JPPLBoxWithWideningExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): like JPPLBoxExample but with the addition of widenings (see Section 3 in e paper).
-  * [JPPLBoxWithWideningAutomaticExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): like JPPLBoxWithWideningExample but widening points are automatically computed by ScalaFix (see Section 3.1 in the paper).
+  * [JPPLBoxWithWideningAutomaticExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): like JPPLBoxWithWideningExample but widening points are automatically computed by ScalaFix (see Section 3.1 in the paper).
-  * [JPPLBoxGraphBasedExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): like JPPLBoxExample, but the equation system is given using the control flow hyper-graph (see Section 4 in the paper).
+  * [JPPLBoxGraphBasedExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): like JPPLBoxExample, but the equation system is given using the control flow hyper-graph (see Section 4 in the paper).
-  * [JPPLBoxLocalizedExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): analysis of a program with two nested loops using localized widening and narrowing (see Section 4.1 in the paper).
+  * [JPPLBoxLocalizedExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): analysis of a program with two nested loops using localized widening and narrowing (see Section 4.1 in the paper).
-  * [JPPLBoxNotLocalizedExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExample but using standard (non-localized) widening and narrowing (see Section 4.1 in the paper).
+  * [JPPLBoxNotLocalizedExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExample but using standard (non-localized) widening and narrowing (see Section 4.1 in the paper).
-  * [JPPLBoxLocalizedSimpleAPIExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExample but using the high-level API (see Section 5 in the paper).
+  * [JPPLBoxLocalizedSimpleAPIExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExample but using the high-level API (see Section 5 in the paper).
-  * [JPPLBoxWarrowingSimpleAPIExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExample but using warrowing instead of widening + narrowing (see Section 5 in the paper).
+  * [JPPLBoxWarrowingSimpleAPIExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExample but using warrowing instead of widening + narrowing (see Section 5 in the paper).

 The following are other examples not included in the paper:

-  * [InfiniteESExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/InfiniteESExample.scala): a complex example of an infinite equation system solved using the worklist equation solver, taken from:
+  * [InfiniteESExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/InfiniteESExample.scala): a complex example of an infinite equation system solved using the worklist equation solver, taken from:
   [Gianluca Amato, Francesca Scozzari, Helmut Seidl, Kalmer Apinis, Vesal Vojdani.
 Efficiently intertwining widening and narrowing.
 Science of Computer Programming, Volume 120, 2016](https://doi.org/10.1016/j.scico.2015.12.005).
-  * [InfiniteESWithPriorityExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/InfiniteESExample.scala): like InfiniteESExample but using the priority worklist solver.
+  * [InfiniteESWithPriorityExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/InfiniteESExample.scala): like InfiniteESExample but using the priority worklist solver.
-  * [JPPLBoxNotLocalizedSimpleAPIExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExampleSimpleAPIExample but using standard (non-localized) widening and narrowing.
+  * [JPPLBoxNotLocalizedSimpleAPIExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/LocalizedExample.scala): like JPPLBoxLocalizedExampleSimpleAPIExample but using standard (non-localized) widening and narrowing.
-  * [JPPLPolyhedron*](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): there are the same examples of the JPPLBox* series, but using the domain of closed polyhedra instead of the domain of intervals.
+  * [JPPLPolyhedron*](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/JPPLExample.scala): there are the same examples of the JPPLBox* series, but using the domain of closed polyhedra instead of the domain of intervals.
-  * [ReachingDefinitionsExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/ReachingDefinitionsExample.scala): an example of reaching definition analysis taken from the dragon book.
+  * [ReachingDefinitionsExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/ReachingDefinitionsExample.scala): an example of reaching definition analysis taken from the dragon book.
-  * [ReachingDefinitionsGraphExample](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/ReachingDefinitionsExample.scala): an example of reaching definition analysis taken from the dragon book implemented using a graph-based equation system.
+  * [ReachingDefinitionsGraphExample](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/ReachingDefinitionsExample.scala): an example of reaching definition analysis taken from the dragon book implemented using a graph-based equation system.

 ## Benchmarks

 Benchmarks may be run from the SBT prompt with `Jmh/run` .
 Since this executes all the benchmarks, it takes a lot of time (about 125 minutes).
 It is possible to execute a single benchmark with `Jmh/run <classname>` where `<classname>` may be:

-  * [OverheadPPLBench](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/OverheadBoxBench.scala): Benchmarks the equation system (1) in Section 6 using both ScalaFix and ad-hoc solvers.
+  * [OverheadPPLBench](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/OverheadPPLBench.scala): Benchmarks the equation system (1) in Section 6 using both ScalaFix and ad-hoc solvers.
 It takes about 100 minutes.
-  * [OverheadReachingDefsBench](https://github.com/jandom-devel/ScalaFixExamples/blob/master/src/main/scala/it/unich/scalafixexamples/OverheadReachingDefsBench.scala): Benchmarks the equation system in the `ReachingDefinitionsExample` using both ScalaFix and ad-hoc solvers.
+  * [OverheadReachingDefsBench](https://github.com/jandom-devel/ScalaFixExamples/blob/fm2023/src/main/scala/it/unich/scalafixexamples/OverheadReachingDefsBench.scala): Benchmarks the equation system in the `ReachingDefinitionsExample` using both ScalaFix and ad-hoc solvers.
 It takes about 25 minutes.

 ## Modify the examples